Do you watch what you eat… try to exercise… take prescription drugs…

 But you can safely and easily replace them through supplementation.
 And unlike many vitamins & drugs, you literally cannot get too many enzymes.

-When one considers how helpful they are for reversing damage in your cardiovascular system… relieving joint pain… inflammation from diabetes… AND lowering blood pressure.
+When one considers how helpful they are for reversing damage to your cardiovascular system… relieving joint pain… inflammation from diabetes… AND lowering blood pressure.

 As I mentioned before, Japanese have used proteolytic enzymes for years alongside mainstream medical methods.